Picovoice/orca/demo/web/README.md

 ## Usage

 Orca supports two modes of operation: streaming and single synthesis.

-In the streaming synthesis mode, the text is synthesized in chunks, which allows for instantaneous audio playback.
-In the single synthesis mode, the text is synthesized in a single call to the Orca engine.
+In the streaming synthesis mode, Orca processes an incoming text stream in real-time and generates audio in parallel.
+In the single synthesis mode, the complete text needs to be known in advance and is synthesized in a single call to the Orca engine.

 Click on either "Streaming Synthesis" or "Single Synthesis" to continue.